jawj/subtls/README.md

 Essentially, you call `startTls` with a hostname, one or more PEM-format root certificates, and functions it can use to read and write unencrypted data to and from the network.

 It gives you back a `Promise` of two functions, which you can use to read and write data via the TLS connection.
-Note that the TLS connection will not be fully established until you call one of those functions.
+Note that the TLS connection will not be fully established until you call one of these.

 ## Useful resources